 Money on standby is OK

 Having budgeted funds in an easily accessible account that’s earning minimal interest is totally acceptable.
 It’s what a budget is supposed to do.
 When the time comes to use it, you won’t be stressed about tax implications over retirement savings withdrawals, worried about market fluctuations in your investment account, or annoyed at early withdrawal penalties.
 You will, however, have cash at your disposal, saving your budget and the day.
 That’s the real return on your investment.
 Ease is an asset, after all.

 We hope we’ve answered your questions about where your emergency account should live.
 To let you in on another smart money move, right now you can earn a $50 bonus† when you open a UBT Simply Savings account and meet requirements.

 Looking for more information about building your safety net?
 Check out our Emergency Funds resource center.

 †To qualify for the Savings promotion, you cannot be a primary accountholder on an existing Simply Savings or Simply Savings Student account.
-Offer not valid if existing savings account closed 120 days prior to 06/01/2021.
-Receive $50 when you open a Simply Savings account and maintain a $2,500 balance for 90 calendar days from account opening.
+Offer not valid if existing savings account closed 120 days prior to 05/02/2022.
+Receive $50 when you open a Simply Savings account and complete the following within 90 days of account opening: (1) maintain a $2,500 balance; and (2) enroll in e-Statements via online or mobile banking.
 Bonus is credited to your active account within 100 days of account opening if you meet requirements.
 Simply Savings requires a $2,500 opening deposit in new money.
-Simply Savings earns .05% APY as of 06/01/2021.
+Simply Savings earns .05% APY as of 05/02/2022.
 Fees may reduce earnings; rates subject to change.
 Promotion offers limited to one new checking and one new savings account per person and cannot be combined with other offers.
-Available 06/01/2021 to 09/30/2021.
+Available 05/02/2022 to 09/30/2022.
+Member FDIC.